-Thomas Edison Film Festival (TEFF) is a touring festival with a serious, abiding commitment to the short form.
-We seek out and celebrate independent short work under 20 minutes, and from 21-45 minutes, with special consideration for short films.
-Not a conventional destination film festival – we are a modernly fierce, socially conscious traveling festival, reaching out to diverse audiences with provocative, timely, edgy and compelling new works by both accomplished and emerging filmmakers.
+Thomas Edison Film Festival (TEFF) is an international touring festival with an abiding commitment to the short form.
+We seek out and celebrate independent and innovative short films.
+Not a conventional destination film festival – we are a socially conscious traveling festival, reaching out to diverse audiences with provocative, timely, and compelling new works.

-Our annual collection of international indie films is screened to audiences throughout the world.
-Venues such as the National Gallery of Art, DC; Lewis Center for the Arts – Princeton; Dryden Theater, NY; Roxie Theater, SF; Anthology Film Archives; Barrymore Film Center; Hoboken Historical Museum; 1st Night Morris; and numerous universities including: Syracuse, Princeton, UDelaware, SCAD, UArts, Towson, Ramapo College and University of Colorado – Boulder, host our unique programs.
+Our annual collection of international films is screened to audiences throughout the world virtually and in person.
+In-person venues in the US include the National Gallery of Art, DC; Lewis Center for the Arts – Princeton University; Anthology Film Archives; Glimmerglass Film Days, Cooperstown, NY; Hoboken Historical Museum; Syracuse University; University of Delaware; Savannah College of Art & Design; Towson University; University of Colorado – Boulder, Rowan University; and many more.

-The collection is perpetually available for online screening and your work is included in our annual print and digital booklet - a comprehensive and scholarly publication which lists and describes the selected works and awards.
+The collection is perpetually available for online screening and a work description of each winning film is included in our annual print and digital booklet - a comprehensive and scholarly publication which lists and describes the selected works and awards.

 *Jury's Stellar Award for Animation